natesilva/big-config/README.md

 > Easily manage configuration settings for small to very large projects

 This provides a simple way to load and manage your project’s configuration files.
 Settings can be contained in a single file or spread across multiple files—your choice.
-They can be stored as JSON, [JSON5](https://github.com/json5/json5), YAML, or in environment variables.
+They can be stored as JSON, [JSON5](https://github.com/json5/json5) (JSON with comments), YAML, or in environment variables.

 This system works well for small projects, as well as huge multi-developer systems that have hundreds of settings spread across dozens of files.